 Good help comes at a cost: The shortage of skilled professionals in cybersecurity has made average salaries rise.
-Some businesses may not be able to afford to have a CISO in house, even if they have a CIO.
+Some businesses may be unable to afford a CISO in-house, even if they have a CIO.

 Cybersecurity takes time: An in-house CIO may be the leader requesting vCISO services.
-The changing nature of the threat and regulatory landscapes may be more than the CIO can address along with his or her other duties.
+The changing nature of the threat and regulatory landscapes may be more than the CIO can address, along with their other duties.
 A vCISO can focus on security alone, devoting full attention to technology that identifies threats and stops them.

 Additionally, research for the ESG-ISSA report states, “The cybersecurity training paradox continues and needs attention.
-For the fifth straight year, the research reveals a cybersecurity training gap.”
-According to the report, 59 percent of cybersecurity professionals agree that they need skills development, their other job responsibilities often get in the way.
+The research reveals a cybersecurity training gap for the fifth straight year.”
+According to the report, 59 percent of cybersecurity professionals agree they need skills development, but their other job responsibilities often get in the way.

-The current state of the profession may create opportunities for skilled vCISOs who have the determination, focus and leadership abilities to provide real value to their clients.
+The profession’s current state may create opportunities for skilled vCISOs with the determination, focus and leadership abilities to provide real value to their clients.

 Your Work Is Just Beginning